3 ways to prove the ROI of HR

 Regardless of what type of HR technologies you use, they’re essential to helping HR teams deliver ROI.
 That’s why it’s critical to make sure the HR technology you choose makes sense for the business case you’re trying to make.

 For example: let’s say you want to measure employee productivity because you know that performance-based cultures have shown increased revenue due to increased employee productivity.
-To measure this, you need to have a strong performance management platform to collect this data and provide easily digestible reports for both your team and the C-suite.
+To measure this, you need a robust performance management platform to collect this data and provide easily digestible reports for your team and the C-suite.